 It is difficult to beat University of Oregon if you want to pursue a degree in natural resources & conservation.
 UO is a very large public university located in the midsize city of Eugene.
 A Best Colleges rank of #195 out of 2,217 colleges nationwide means UO is a great university overall.

-Lewis & Clark College is one of the finest schools in the United States for getting a degree in natural resources & conservation.
+Lewis & Clark College is one of the best schools in the United States for getting a degree in natural resources & conservation.
 Lewis and Clark College is a small private not-for-profit college located in the large city of Portland.
 This college ranks 8th out of 30 schools for overall quality in the state of Oregon.